carlosrafaelgn/FPlayAndroid/README.md

 - Reduce the latency between consecutive tracks using setNextMediaPlayer()
 - Apply audio effects to music (equalizer and bass boost)
 - Use android.media.audiofx.Visualizer and getFft()
+- Call native code from within Java
+- Acess the surface's bytes directly using the Native Window API
+- Use NEON intrinsics to optimize native ARM code written in C++ (no need for Assembly)
 - Use keyboard for navigation and control
 - Handle different screen sizes and densities
 - Handle physical media buttons as well as Bluetooth commands